vanheeringen-lab/genomepy/README.md

 $ pip install genomepy
 ```

-Installation via pip requires `pypandoc` installed.
-Additionally,
-to enjoy the full capabilities of genomepy, you will have to install some dependencies.
+To enjoy the full capabilities of genomepy, you will have to install some dependencies.
 Make sure these dependencies are in your PATH.

 To read/write bgzipped genomes you will have to install `tabix`.